codingbootcamp/codingbootcamp.github.io/index.md

 Please fill up the [RSVP form](https://goo.gl/forms/l6XTY2CISpEx2Vz02) and mark your presence.

+## When?
+`29th & 30th of July`.
+You guessed it right, it is a weekend.

 ## Where will it be held?
 The bootcamp will be hosted in [Recruiterbox](https://recruiterbox.com/), Bangalore office at HSR layout.
 ```